Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/dont_panic.md

 ### Errors in XPath and XSLT

 Each XSLT error message comes with its own unique identifier, which you can search online to find more information about the problem.
-This is especially useful when you start looking at Stack Overflow, as more than likely someone else has been having your problem too, and someone else can't wait to explain it to you.
+This is especially useful when you start looking at StackOverflow, as more than likely someone else has been having your problem too, and someone else can’t wait to explain it to you.

 ### This xsl:element may not contain some other xsl:element

-Just when you've decided to put the <xsl:sort> element in to get a final output, you get the error message `XTSE0010: An xsl:value-of element must not contain an xsl:sort element`.
-Your best bet, in this case, is to look up the documentation of the element you're trying to use as the child element, as documentation is always more specific about what a parent element can or cannot be than it is about possible children.
+Just when you’ve decided to put an `<xsl:sort>` element in to sort your output, you get the error message `XTSE0010: An xsl:value-of element must not contain an xsl:sort element`.
+Your best bet, in this case, is to look up the documentation of the element you’re trying to use as the child element, as documentation is always more specific about what a parent element can or cannot be than it is about possible children.

 ## Reading stack traces in Python